veggiespam/ImageLocationScanner/README.md

 Image Location and Privacy Scanner also can be built locally and installed via File &rarr; "Load Add-On File".

-🚨 **IMPORTANT** 🚨 By default, ZAP hides the images.
-So, you must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; "Process images in the HTTP requests/responses".
-If you have images disabled in ZAP's Global Exclude URL feature, the ILS will be unable to see the images and report on privacy issues - thus disuse this feature with images so ILS can function.
+🚨 **IMPORTANT** 🚨 By default, ZAP hides images in the history, but ILS will still scan these images for findings.
+If an alert is triggered, then the image and its alerts will appear in the Alerts tab but not in the History tab.
+To show images in the history, both with alerts and without, click Tools &rarr; Options &rarr; Display &rarr; "Process images in the HTTP requests/responses".
+If you have image processing completely disabled in ZAP's Options &rarr; Network &rarr; Global Exclusions &rarr; "Extension - Image" feature (née Global Exclude URL), then ILS will be unable to see the images and report on privacy issues - thus disuse this feature with images so ILS can function.

 # <a name="faq"> FAQ
 * When I use Burp or ZAP, no issues are displayed